flaviotruzzi/flaviotruzzi.github.io/_posts/least-squares.md

 \end{equation}
 $$

-here we are adding a 1 to as first column of $X$, this term is usually called bias.
+here we are adding a 1 as first column of $X$, this term is usually called bias.
 Taking its derivative with respect to $\beta$:

 $$
 \frac{\partial RSS}{\partial \beta} = -2X^T(Y-X\beta)